Merzasphor/MWSE/docs/source/lua/type/tes3leveledCreature.rst

     If true, the leveled list is picked from the entire level range, instead of just the highest.

 `chanceForNothing`_ (`number`_)
-    Read-only.
     The percent chance, from 0 to 100, for no object to be chosen.

 `count`_ (`number`_)
     Read-only.
 The number of possible options in the leveled object container.